Trinity Metro: Rail

 TEXRail, opened in 2018, is a hybrid rail service connecting downtown Fort Worth and DFW Airport.
 The train travels through northeast Tarrant County with four stops in Fort Worth, two stops in North Richland Hills and three stops (including at the airport) in Grapevine.

 Trinity Railway Express, opened in 1996, is a commuter rail service connecting downtown Fort Worth and downtown Dallas.
 The train travels on a former Rock Island throughway with five stops in Fort Worth, two stops in Irving, and three stops in Dallas.
 The line is jointly operated with Dallas Area Rapid Transit; Trinity Metro manages the stations in Tarrant County (from T&P Station to CentrePort/DFW Airport).

 Bus routes

-As of 28 September 2025, Trinity Metro operates twenty-four bus routes, three express routes, and two specialty services.
+As of 15 September 2026, Trinity Metro operates twenty-three bus routes, three express routes, and one specialty service.
 The bus network travels throughout Fort Worth, with its main hub at Fort Worth Central Station.
 The system has three additional transfer locations and two park-and-rides.

 Prior to Fort Worth Central's opening in 2001, the main downtown transit hub centered around bus lines all converging along the Houston/Throckmorton corridor, with northbound service on Throckmorton Street and southbound service on Houston Street.